aalonsog/oauth2-master/README.md

 	npm install

-- Configure OAuth2 credentials in config.js file (you will find theme in your IDM account)
+- Configure OAuth2 credentials in config.js file (you will find them in Google Developers console once created the project)

 - Start example server